Relieve Canker Sores Naturally and Fast (18 Easy Tips)

 • Peppermint essential oil

-Directly apply a drop of peppermint essential oil to the lesion for pain relief.
+Apply a drop of peppermint essential oil directly to the sore for pain relief.

 • Ice cube